xoopR/param6/README.md

 **param6** is an R6 parameter set interface for storing multiple parameters that may be used in other R6 (or other paradigm) objects.
-Key use-cases for R6 parameter sets have been seen in packages such as
+Key use-cases for R6 parameter sets have been seen in packages such as:

 1.  **[distr6](https://github.com/alan-turing-institute/distr6)** - In
     which R6 distribution objects require parameter sets in order to